Exercise prescription: Chronic obstructive pulmonary diseases (COPD)

 Patients with COPD can have an improved quality of live if the correct exercise program is prescribed to them.
 This program should help increase aerobic capacity (rate that a person can take oxygen from the air), increase endurance, and decrease dyspnea (shortness of breath).

 Exercise recommendations

 According to Exercise and Sport Science Australia, a minimum amount of 210 minutes of moderate intensity exercise or 125 minutes of vigorous intensity exercise should be performed per week.
 Exercise should include both aerobic and resistance training.
 For greater health benefits, exercise should be performed regularly with no more than a two-day gap between training sessions.
 Exercise that improves cardiorespiratory fitness should be done 5–7 days a week for 30 to 60 minutes at a moderate intensity.
-If the exercise is done at a vigorous intensity the training sessions only have to be preformed 3–5 days a week for 20 to 60 minutes each session.
+If the exercise is done at a vigorous intensity the training sessions only have to be performed 3–5 days a week for 20 to 60 minutes each session.
 Flexibility should be trained for at least 10 minutes after a training session and should be done at least twice a week.